mcrbt/refpull/README.md

 ## Description

-This basic bash script is capable of downloading online files by hyperlinks stored in an ASCII file.
+This basic Bash script is capable of downloading remote files by hyperlinks stored in an ASCII file.
 Lines not starting with "`http`" (including empty lines) are ignored.
 Each of the hyperlinks should point to an accessible remote file.
 For generating such an hyperlink file from open browser tabs a browser plugin (e.g. "*Export Tabs URLs*" for Mozilla Firefox) can be used.

-Downloaded files can be "renamed" on the fly by request by either naming the files with consecutive numbers, or by *obfuscating* their original name.
+Downloaded files can be "renamed" on the fly by either naming the files with consecutive numbers, or by *obfuscating* their original name.

-Optionally, downloaded files can be packed as a *tar* archive and additionally encrypted symmetrically using the *AES256* algorithm of *GnuPG*.
+Optionally, downloaded files can be packed as *tar* archive and additionally encrypted symmetrically using the *AES256* algorithm of *GnuPG*.

 See usage details for additional reference.